we-dance/v3/README.md

 6. Clone this repository and open the project folder.
 7. Copy `.env.example` file to `.env` file and set value of `FIREBASE_CONFIG` to one line JSON you got from step 5.

-To activate all services and features see section `Services` below.
+To activate all services and features see section `Services` below

 ## Run locally